Matthew Yates explores the impact of new IHT reforms on UK farmers in IFA Magazine

 Matthew’s article was published in IFA Magazine, 18 December 2024, and can be seen here.

-Matthew Yates, Partner and joint head of Hunters’ Private Client department, explores the UK government plans to impose inheritance tax (IHT) on farmers, capping inheritance tax relief for agricultural assets.
+Matthew Yates, Partner and joint head of our Private Client department, explores the UK government plans to impose inheritance tax (IHT) on farmers, capping inheritance tax relief for agricultural assets.

-This change, announced by Chancellor Rachel Reeves, will introduce a combined upper limit of £1 million for Agricultural Property Relief (APR) and Business Property Relief (BPR) starting from April 2026.
-Assets above this threshold will be subject to a 20% effective tax rate.
+Announced by Chancellor Rachel Reeves in her first Budget, the proposed changes will introduce a combined upper limit of £1 million for Agricultural Property Relief (APR) and Business Property Relief (BPR) from April 2026.
+This marks a significant shift from the long-standing policy of offering generous IHT reliefs to support the continuity of family farming businesses.